Cryptoanalysis & Decypher of Vigenere code

 his_line = current_solution[_numerate_trigram[i]];

-original = lookup_original (_trigram[i], his_line, _matrice);
+= lookup_original (_trigram[i], his_line, _matrice);

 _result += original;